-Working as a camp counselor can be a genuinely rewarding experience!
+Working as a camp counselor is a rewarding experience!
 Plus, it can be a great resume builder.
 This is an excellent leadership opportunity for older youth who like to work with younger youth.
-Watch for applications in the spring or contact the 4-H Educator directly!
+Watch for applications in the fall or contact the 4-H Educator directly!